59 die in two Maharashtra govt hospitals in last 48 hours, CM orders high-level probe

 The Maharashtra CM denied the Opposition's allegations that the deaths in Nanded and Ghati took place due to shortage of medicines and unavailability of doctors.

-Maharashtra chief minister Eknath Shinde took serious cognizance of the deaths in Nanded and Ghati and ordered a high-level inquiry.
-He denied the Opposition's allegations that the deaths in Nanded and Ghati took place due to shortage of medicines and unavailability of doctors.
+Maharashtra Chief Minister Eknath Shinde took serious cognizance of the deaths in Nanded and Ghati and ordered a high-level inquiry.
+He denied the Opposition's allegations that the deaths in Nanded and Ghati took place due to a shortage of medicines and the unavailability of doctors.

 “The guilty will be punished after the findings of the probe committee.
 We have taken serious cognizance of these incidents and sent a team of minister, secretary and officers to visit the hospitals in Nanded and Ghati in Aurangabad and submit a report,” Shinde said.

-However, former Congress chief minister Ashok Chavan who comes from Nanded alleged that the deaths of 35 people including 16 infants was due to shortage of medicines and unavailability of medical staffers.
+However, former Congress chief minister Ashok Chavan who comes from Nanded alleged that the deaths of 35 people including 16 infants were due to a shortage of medicines and the unavailability of medical staffers.

 ALSO READ | Maharashtra hospital deaths: Congress demands probe, Kharge slams state health apparatus